 |localmonero_currencies||List of currencies supported by LocalMonero|

 Disabling the websocket connection

-As of v2.0.0 the initial setup wizard includes a page that allows users to disable the websocket server before any connection is made.
+The initial setup wizard includes a page that allows users to disable the websocket server before any connection is made.
 Users that have upgraded from a lower version can disable the websocket connection by following the instruction below:

 This will immediately disable the websocket connection.
 This setting is persisted.
 The websocket connection can be re-enabled at any time.
 Some functionality that relies on the websocket server will be disabled.

 The following tabs will be unavailable: Home, Calc, Exchanges.